Top 3PL Companies

 Like most third-party logistics companies, the software is fairly easy to use and integrates with your ecommerce platform.

 Fulfyld is still relatively new, so their partner network is limited.
 With their focus on small businesses, they still need time to work with potential partners.

-Discounts are available for different carriers like Australia Post, FedEx, UPS, and a few other carriers (depending on the shipment’s country of origin).
+Discounts are available for different couriers like Australia Post, FedEx, UPS, and a few other couriers (depending on the shipment’s country of origin).

 Fulfyld integrates with most top ecommerce platforms including Shopify, Magento, BigCommerce, eBay, and others.

 Phone support is the main support option.
 Limited email support is also available.

 If your ecommerce business is just starting out, Fulfyld could be a good option for you.
 With affordable pricing, you can work out a deal to help make fulfilment manageable.
 But as you grow, partner with a larger 3PL who specializes in growing and established businesses.

 Amazon also offers a fulfilment service for their marketplace sellers to help ship products as they’re sold.